-When renovating a room or a piece of furniture, choose less-toxic paints or stains and breathe clean indoor air while preserving the Earth.
+When renovating a room or a piece of furniture, choose less-toxic, eco-friendly paints or stains and breathe clean indoor air while preserving the Earth.

 Fresh, clean indoor air is the foremost priority for an ecologically sound home.

 Of course, you might also want to enhance the aesthetic quality of your home or office by applying a fresh coat of cheerfully colored paint, or re-staining a battered piece of furniture to make it new again.
 Unfortunately, there are serious health hazards posed by this kind of project.
 A 2002 study by the National Cancer Institute found that men and women working in the painting trades had a “significantly increased” risk of cancer, a result that indicates that paints may be dangerous to your health, your family, and the environment.
+In 2011, a study for the National Center for Biotechnical Information found similar results.
 Since furniture stains contain many of the same chemicals in paint, you’ll fare no better with most stains.

 Even if your furniture looks like it’s been through a tornado and the paint inside your home is covered with muddy handprints and errant smudges, it’s worth standing firm in your resolve to have clean air for your family.
 Attractive, simple-to-use non-toxic paints and stains are easier to find than ever before.